LoLImprove/Rise/README.md

 - `Rise.ENV.isDevelopment()`, true if running in development environment.
 - `Rise.ENV.isProduction()`, true if running in production environment.
 - `Rise.ENV.get(key)`, gets a `key` from the environment variables.
 Ex: `Rise.ENV.get('S3_BUCKET')`.

+### Rise.Player

+`Rise.Player`, represents the video player instance, it is only accessible on pages where the video player is loaded.
+You can find it's definition in `replays/client/view-models/replays/player.js#hooks.created`

+`Rise.Player` is a meteor `Template.instance()`.
+It has a few properties, set as reactive variables that can be accessed :

+- `Rise.Player.playerStatus.get()`: Gets the player status ("started", "stopped", "loaded", "unloaded").
+- `Rise.Player.playerTime.get()`: Gets the player time as an object `{ h: "00", m: "00", s: "00" }`.

+Setters are not supposed to be used.

 ### Rise.UI